-Processing e.g., extraction of sap.

-Sap is exported by the Exporter in Bulk.

-The International Buyer buys the product and packages it.

-The final product is sold by a Retailer in e.g., a supermarket.
+- Harvester collecting resource (Marula) - Researcher performing knowledge on the plant. - Processing e.g., extraction of Marula oil. - Marula oil is exported by the Exporter in Bulk. - The International Buyer buys the product and packages it. - The final product is sold by a Retailer in e.g., a supermarket.